 Jump to workshop version

-All About Bears! – a fun and captivating presentation chronicling my work as a bear biologist studying black bears and grizzly bears across North America (Maine, Tennessee, New Mexico, and Yellowstone National Park).
+All About Bears! – A fun and captivating presentation chronicling my work as a bear biologist studying black bears and grizzly bears across North America (Maine, Tennessee, New Mexico, and Yellowstone National Park).

 The Black Ghost: Understanding the Maine Black Bear - an engaging, informative, and visually dramatic slide show for all ages!
-I worked for the Maine Department of Inland Fisheries & Wildlife’s black bear study for a number of years (which included climbing into bear dens!) and bring my adventures to life with stories, science, and pictures.
+I worked for the Maine Department of Inland Fisheries & Wildlife’s black bear study for a number of years (which included climbing into bear dens!) and I bring my adventures to life with stories, science, and pictures.
 Please see the flyer for more information on this talk.

 Wind Birds in the Land of the Midnight Sun – a beautiful, adventurous presentation about my graduate research on Arctic-breeding shorebirds in the Eastern Canadian Arctic.
 A bonus discussion on how climate change is threatening Arctic wildlife and Inuit cultures may be included upon request.